Sendouc/sendou.ink/README.md

 ├── app/
 │   ├── components/ -- Components shared between many routes
 │   ├── core/ -- Core business logic
+│   ├── hooks/ -- React hooks
+│   ├── models/ -- Calls to database
 │   ├── routes/ -- Routes see: https://remix.run/docs/en/v1/guides/routing
-│   │   └── api/ -- API routes that don't belong to any one page / situations when one route has many APIs │   ├── services/ -- Functions that handle all the interactions with the DB but also can throw HTTP errors │   ├── styles/ -- All .css files of the project for styling │   └── constants.ts -- Global constants of the projects ├── cypress/ -- see: https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Folder-structure ├── prisma/ -- Prisma related files
+│   │   └── api/ -- API routes that don't belong to any one page / situations when one route has many APIs │   ├── services/ -- Functions that loaders etc. call that typically work with multiple models │   ├── styles/ -- All .css files of the project for styling │   ├── utils/ -- Random helper functions used in many places │   └── constants.ts -- Global constants of the projects ├── cypress/ -- see: https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Folder-structure ├── prisma/ -- Prisma related files